developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/rsm/index.md

 subhead:
 ---
 ## Overview
 The RSM Module is used to configure and retrieve attribute settings of a remote scanner connected to the device via cable or Bluetooth.
-When used for retrieval, navigation to a URL and/or calls to JavaScript functions happen immediately.
-See [Remarks section](#remarks) for a list of configurable scanner properties.
+When used for retrieval, navigation to a URL and/or calls to JavaScript functions are executed immediately.
+See [Remarks section](#remarks) for a list of readable/configurable scanner attributes.

 ##Syntax